-On 4 January, PM Boris Johnson announced a national lockdown for England, including the closure of all schools.
-On 22 February, he laid out a new four-step framework for lifting the lockdown.
-On the first of the milestones he laid out, 8 March, schools re-opened and permission to meet one other member of another household outdoors for recreation was added (previously such meetings were only allowed for exercise).
-Some limited visits to care homes are also now allowed.
-On 29 March, there will be a further relaxation in outdoor restrictions, allowing outdoor gatherings of up to six people.
+On 4 January, PM Boris Johnson announced a national lockdown for England, including the closure of all schools until at least mid-February.
+On 22 February, he laid out a new four-step framework for lifting the lockdown, beginning with schools reopening and a small increase in permitted outdoor interaction on 8 March.
+On 29 March, there will be a further relaxation in outdoor restrictions.
 The remaining steps will depend on progress made against four targets relating to the spread of COVID-19 and success of vaccinations.
 The second step, which will be implemented on 12 April at the earliest, would see hairdressers and gyms reopen, and pub and restaurants allowed to serve customers outdoors (including selling alcohol without food).
 The third step (no earlier than 17 May) would extend this to indoor food and drink service, and see theatres and sports stadia reopened.
 And the fourth stage (no earlier than 21 June) would see the government aim to "remove all legal limits on social contact", including opening nightclubs.
 There will no longer be a tiered approach, with rules in all regions of England seeing rules change in the same way at the same time.